nemrof/otomoto-scraper/README.md

-# About
+# About 🚗🚘

 Scrape basic data from Otomoto to Excel file.
-You can choose between inputing your own filters URL, or choosing them.
+You can choose between inputing your own filters URL, or choosing them with command line.

 # Requirements